 Snazzy Sansa

 Alliteration is particularly prevalent in children’s literature because it makes language fun and easy to listen to.
-Studies also show that alliteration words enhance children’s ability to remember material and to later repeat it.
+Studies also show that alliteration words enhance children’s ability to remember the material and to later repeat it.

 Examples of alliteration include works by Dr. Seuss and Shel Silverstein.